-In addition, as noted in the initial regulatory flexibility analysis, USDA has not identified any relevant Federal rules that duplicate, overlap or conflict with this rule.
+In addition, USDA has not identified any relevant Federal rules that duplicate, overlap or conflict with this rule.

-Further, the Committee's July 26, 2005, meeting was widely publicized throughout the Washington potato industry and all interested persons were invited to participate in Committee deliberations on all issues.
-Like all Committee meetings, all entities, both large and small, were able to express views on this issue.
+Further, the Committee's meeting was widely publicized throughout the Washington potato industry and all interested persons were invited to participate in Committee deliberations on all issues.
+All entities, both large and small, were able to express views on this issue.
+Finally, interested persons are invited to submit information on the regulatory and informational impacts of this action on small businesses.